OrienteerBAP/Orienteer-Guidebook/installation.md

 ---
 **Installation options**

-Orienteer is installed as a web application on an application server.
-There are two options for Orienteer installation:
+Orienteer is installed as a web application.
+You have two options for installing Orienteer:
-* embedded (on an application server)
+* in embedded mode (on an application server)
-* standalone (on any computer that runs Java environment)
+* in standalone mode (on any computer that runs Java environment)
 ---
 **Installing Orienteer in embedded mode**